The way a neighborhood looks and feels when you walk or drive around it, from

 the state of Arkansas.

-Also, the City Center / U of Arkansas neighborhood stands out for having an
+Also, one of the unique characteristics of the City Center / U of Arkansas

-average per capita income lower than 96.4% of the neighborhoods
+residents here is lower than that found in 96.4% of the neighborhoods

 Finally, there is an especially high percentage of incarcerated people (1.3%)